 - The person may get anxiety over their anxiety, wondering why their anxiety could cause these issues.

 This type of reaction is also tough to control because it's a problem with uncontrollable reactions.
 The person doesn't want to feel this way and often knows that it's probably wrong, but they cannot help it.
 It takes a great deal of behavioral training to learn your way out of this response.

 Type 3: Symptoms-First Anxiety and the Google Effect

 The other way that some people experience hypochondriasis is to experience the symptoms first and the specific fears second.
 For example, a person might feel a weird pain in their back, try to find out what it is - often through search engines - only to find warning articles about how back pain may be a sign of kidney failure.

 This can be a severe issue for some people, and why Googling symptoms is so dangerous.
-It's also a serious problem for those with anxiety since many of the least well-known anxiety symptoms are nearly identical to disorders such as multiple sclerosis and heart disease, despite anxiety being far more common.
+It's also a serious problem for those with an anxiety disorder since many of the least well-known anxiety symptoms are nearly identical to disorders such as multiple sclerosis and heart disease, despite anxiety being far more common.
 Often you'll find that the weird symptoms you're experiencing from anxiety (or simply normal discomforts of aging and diet) are linked to terrible conditions, and those with hypochondria often fear they may have those conditions.